 High-mileage oil is a somewhat unique branch of oil that’s entirely on its own.
 These products have a blend of unique additives included which are designed to help protect engine seals, which in turn helps prevent oil evaporation and improves overall performance.
 For cars that are getting a little long on the odometer, this extra protection is key as oil burn-off becomes a little bit more common of a problem, contributing to more engine wear and a decreased lifespan.

 If you drive a car over 75,000 miles, it’s strongly advised that you use a high-mileage oil.
-We strongly advise that these vehicles use a full synthetic high mileage oil for best results and protection, especially for high-performance cars which are starting to show some age.

 About Christian Brothers Automotive